se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 In Angular we use the `@Component` tag, which is known as a decorator, to mark classes that should be considered elements that can be used in your HTML markup.
 You have the ability to pass that `@Component` properties to describe the element.

-* The selector property determines that tag’s name when typed in HTML.
+* The `selector` property determines that tag’s name when typed in HTML.
 The use of selector: "my-app" is how Angular knows what to do when it see a `<my-app>` tag in HTML.

-* The template property controls what HTML gets rendered when this component is used.
-The use of template: `<h1>Hello World</h1>` is how Angular determines what to render when it sees `<my-app>`, and is why this app renders a basic `<h1>` tag when you preview it in a web browser.
+* The `template` property controls what HTML gets rendered when this component is used.

 A visual to summarize the above :